jayahariv/asteroids/README.md

 # asteriods

-- shape of ship
+- rotate the ship with angle;
-- firing angle
-- motion of asteriods
+- motion of asteriods;

 - break astroid to smaller pieces